My student seems depressed, is there anything I can suggest to help them?

 Counseling and Psychological Services:

-Counseling and Psychological Services provides free psychological counseling to all CU-Boulder students.
+Counseling and Psychological Services provides up to 6 free psychological counseling sessions to all CU-Boulder students.
 This center is a safe place where students can talk confidentially with a professional psychologist or counselor who understands and respects their needs.
-A student can stop by the office in Willard 134 and a counselor or psychologist will meet with them, or the student can call 303-492-6766 for more information.
+A student can stop by the office on the 4th floor of the C4C, in S440, and a counselor or psychologist will meet with them, or the student can call 303-492-6766 for more information.
 Contact Counseling and Psychological Services.

 Office of Victim Assistance (OVA):

 The Office of Victim Assistance provides free and confidential services for any member of the university community (students, faculty, staff, and their significant others) who have been affected by a traumatic life event.
 They provide support and information for people who have experienced a distressing sexual experience including sexual assault, intimate partner violence, harassment including sexual harassment, bias-related incidents, debilitating accidents, or a death.
 By providing and coordinating responsive support services, the OVA staff help individuals and communities recover after disturbing life events.
-The OVA offices are located in Willard 217-219.
+The OVA offices are located on the 4th floor of the C4C, in S440.
 OVA staff members are available Monday through Friday, 8:00 a.m. to 5:00 p.m., except university holidays.
 Call 303-492-8855 or e-mail at email@example.com for more information.

 The Raimy Psychology Training Clinic provides confidential affordable psychotherapy services to CU students, staff, and the Boulder community.
 Psychotherapy is offered for a wide range of concerns, including depression, anxiety, phobias, shyness, panic, eating/body image concerns, marital/relationship issues, job or school problems, and family conflicts.
 As part of the doctoral training program in Clinical Psychology, the Clinic is staffed by advanced graduate students in the Clinical Psychology doctoral program who work under the supervision of licensed psychologists on the Clinical faculty or in the Boulder community.
 Please contact the Intake Coordinator at 303-492-5177 or by e-mail to inquire further about the services that are provided by the Raimy Clinic.
 The Raimy Clinic is located directly across from the elevator on the second floor of the D-wing of the Muenzinger Psychology Building on the CU-Boulder campus.